Claiming Loss of Future Earnings Capacity after an Accident in Florida

 Contact the Holliday Karatinos Law Firm, PLLC Today for a Free Consultation

-When you work with our attorneys at the offices of the Holliday Karatinos Law Firm, PLLC, you will be working with highly skilled lawyers who care about you and the outcome of your case.
+When you work with our injury attorneys at the offices of the Holliday Karatinos Law Firm, PLLC, you will be working with highly skilled lawyers who care about you and the outcome of your case.
 We know how disruptive an accident can be, and how stressed you may feel not knowing what you will do to pay your bills in the future.
 We will investigate the accident carefully, work hard to prove that you deserve to be compensated for your losses, and have the skill set and negotiation experience that your case deserves.

 We never charge upfront or hourly fees.
 Your consultation with our team is completely free, and if your case isn’t successful, we don’t get paid.
 To schedule your consultation with our law offices today, call us now or contact us online.
 When you hire our law firm, your case becomes our top priority!